- 0.1 Breach aftermath and safety questions

 NordVPN offers four very simple and easy to use monthly payment plans with discounted annual packages.
 So, whereas a single month will cost you $11.95, a 1-year plan is $6.99 per month giving you 41% savings.
 A 3-year plan (36 months) is priced at $2.99 per month.
 So, the longer you commit to using NordVPN, the cheaper the cost of the package.

-So how much is NordVPN per month?
+So how much is it on monthly basis?

 Here are their current packages:

 As one of the most popular VPN providers, NordVPN does not offer a free trial of their VPN in the traditional sense.
 The issue with most free trials is that they limit the bandwidth, server location, or you’re given some with other restrictions so you can’t even test out the service properly.